thirdweb-dev/typescript-sdk/etc/sdk.api.md

     merkleRootHash?: string | number[] | undefined;
 }>;

-// Warning: (ae-incompatible-release-tags) The symbol "PayloadToSign" is marked as @public, but its signature references "SignaturePayloadInput" which is marked as @internal
-//
-// @public (undocumented)
-export type PayloadToSign = z.input<typeof SignaturePayloadInput>;

 // Warning: (ae-incompatible-release-tags) The symbol "PayloadToSign1155" is marked as @public, but its signature references "Signature1155PayloadInput" which is marked as @internal
 //
 // @public (undocumented)
 export type PayloadToSign1155 = z.input<typeof Signature1155PayloadInput>;

-// Warning: (ae-incompatible-release-tags) The symbol "PayloadWithUri" is marked as @public, but its signature references "SignaturePayloadOutput" which is marked as @internal
+// Warning: (ae-incompatible-release-tags) The symbol "PayloadToSign20" is marked as @public, but its signature references "Signature20PayloadInput" which is marked as @internal
 //
 // @public (undocumented)
+export type PayloadToSign20 = z.input<typeof Signature20PayloadInput>;

+// Warning: (ae-incompatible-release-tags) The symbol "PayloadToSign721" is marked as @public, but its signature references "Signature721PayloadInput" which is marked as @internal
+//
+// @public (undocumented)
-export type PayloadWithUri = z.output<typeof SignaturePayloadOutput>;
+export type PayloadToSign721 = z.input<typeof Signature721PayloadInput>;

 // Warning: (ae-incompatible-release-tags) The symbol "PayloadWithUri1155" is marked as @public, but its signature references "Signature1155PayloadOutput" which is marked as @internal
 //
 // @public (undocumented)
 export type PayloadWithUri1155 = z.output<typeof Signature1155PayloadOutput>;

+// Warning: (ae-incompatible-release-tags) The symbol "PayloadWithUri20" is marked as @public, but its signature references "Signature20PayloadOutput" which is marked as @internal
+//
+// @public (undocumented)
+export type PayloadWithUri20 = z.output<typeof Signature20PayloadOutput>;

+// Warning: (ae-incompatible-release-tags) The symbol "PayloadWithUri721" is marked as @public, but its signature references "Signature721PayloadOutput" which is marked as @internal
+//
+// @public (undocumented)
+export type PayloadWithUri721 = z.output<typeof Signature721PayloadOutput>;

 // @public
 export type PermitRequestMessage = {